 When Is Medical Abortion Used?

 Before any abortion can be done, you must confirm that you are pregnant and determine how long you have been pregnant.
-A medical abortion is an option up to 10 weeks after the start of your last menstrual period.1 Make an appointment to receive a free pregnancy test.
+Effective September 1, 2021, in Texas, once a heartbeat has been detected, abortion is illegal.¹ The heartbeat can generally be detected with a sonogram at 6 weeks of the pregnancy, which is 2 weeks after a missed period although the heart starts beating 21 days after conception.
+Make an appointment to receive a free pregnancy test.
 You may also qualify for a complimentary ultrasound to determine how many weeks you have been pregnant.

 Your Questions Answered

 Our staff will answer the following questions as they relate to your situation:

 - Is my pregnancy at a stage when I would still be able to seek a medical abortion?

 - How long does it take for a medical abortion to work?

 - What can I expect to happen physically after I take the medication to start a medical abortion?